UnrealArtOptimization/minimal-mistakes/book/measuring-performance.md

 {% include figure image_path="/assets/images/session-frontend-profiler.png" alt="" caption="__Fig.
 1.6__ Profiler tab in Session Frontend window.
 Panels not related to GPU profiling were minimized." %}{: .align-left}

 This is a profile of the GPU and the CPU at the same time.
-If we're interested in graphics profiling, not gameplay, then we can .
-And from here I enter the GPU and by double-clicking I enable the passes I'm interested in.
-And here on the graph you can see how the game performs in various moments.
-The horizontal lines show you targets for 60 fps, 30 fps, 20 fps.
-We are above the target for 60, unfortunately heading for 30 and these are your basic tools to just enter the game play it for a while and check how it performs in terms of raw fps and miliseconds values.

-### Quote test

-I will start with a quote from UE documentation page:
-> "Lit translucency gets most of its lighting through a series of cascaded volume textures oriented around the view frustum".
+If we're interested in graphics profiling, not gameplay, we should look for items in the "GPU" category in the sidebar.
+Double-clicking them will plot their values as new line on the graph.
+Horizontal lines shows targets for common fps values.

 ## Footnotes